-Purchase of Company Stock: On November 10, 2008, the Board of Directors of the Company approved the purchase of an additional 394,582 shares pursuant to the Company's stock repurchase plan, such that there was authority remaining under the plan to purchase up to an aggregate of 500,000 shares of the Company's common stock pursuant to the plan immediately after the approval.
-Pursuant to this approval, the Company purchased 182,615 shares in the twelve months ended December 31, 2011 and 12,138 shares in the twelve months ended December 31, 2010 at an average per share price of \$32.53 and \$31.21, respectively.
+Purchase of Company Stock: On November 12, 2012, the Board of Directors of the Company approved the purchase of an additional 260,246 shares pursuant to the Plan, such that there was authority remaining under the Plan to purchase up to an aggregate of 500,000 shares of the Company's common stock pursuant to the Plan immediately after this approval.
+Unless terminated earlier by resolution of the Board of Directors, the Plan will expire when all shares authorized for purchase under the Plan have been purchased.
+Pursuant to this approval, the Company has purchased 70,702 shares in the twelve months ended December 31, 2012 and 182,615 shares in the twelve months ended December 31, 2011 at an average per share price of \$56.23 and \$32.53, respectively.
+The Company anticipates making further purchases under this Plan from time to time in the future, depending on such factors as the prevailing market price of the Company's common stock, the Company's available cash and then existing alternative uses for such cash.

-Capital Expenditures: During 2012, the Company has plans for various capital improvement projects, including hardware purchases and software projects that are anticipated to be funded via cash flows from operations.
+Capital Expenditures: During 2013, the Company has plans for various capital improvement projects, including increased investment in a number of technology and system development initiatives and hardware purchases that are anticipated to be funded via cash flows from operations.
 All material anticipated capital expenditures are subject to periodic review and revision and may vary depending on a number of factors.